Mitsuki-Nakajima/Shared-Spatial-Anchor/README.md

 # Shared Spatial Anchor / Multiplayer Mixed Reality Prototype

+## NYU Makerspace Metaverse Project

-## Overview
+# Overview

-This project explores how to build a multiplayer mixed reality environment using Unity and Meta Quest 3.
+This project explores the implementation of a multiplayer mixed reality (MR) environment using Unity and Meta Quest 3.

-The larger goal of the project is to create a virtual version of the NYU Makerspace where users can interact together in the same metaverse environment.
-Ideally, this includes both users who are physically inside the Makerspace and users who are joining remotely from different real-world locations.
+The main goal is to create a virtual version of the NYU Makerspace where:
+- users physically inside the Makerspace and
+- users joining remotely from different locations

+can interact together inside the same shared virtual environment.

-The main technical question of this prototype is:
+The primary research question explored in this prototype is:

-> How can multiple users in different physical spaces share position and movement information inside one common virtual Makerspace?
+> How can users located in completely different real-world environments share a common spatial coordinate system inside one virtual mixed reality space?

+This report is written as both:
+- a progress report
+- and a tutorial/documentation guide

-This report is written as a tutorial and progress report so that other team members can understand the current implementation and continue development.
+so that future team members can understand, reproduce, and continue development of the project.

-## Project Goal
+# Initial Research and Template Exploration

+## Meta Multiplayer MR Template

-The goal of this prototype is to move away from relying entirely on Meta’s Multiplayer Mixed Reality template and instead rebuild the minimum necessary systems from scratch.
+At the beginning of the project, we explored Meta’s Multiplayer Mixed Reality template and Shared Spatial Anchor systems.

-The prototype focuses on:

-- setting up a clean Unity mixed reality project
+The template demonstrated:
-- understanding the core ideas behind multiplayer MR
+- multiplayer networking
-- creating a shared virtual Makerspace coordinate system
-- spawning networked players
-- synchronizing basic player avatar movement
+- avatar synchronization
-- preparing a calibration system for aligning local user space with the shared virtual space
+- shared anchor workflows
+- colocation systems
+- shared reference frame concepts

+The goal of this stage was to understand how Meta structures multiplayer MR applications before rebuilding a simplified custom version.

-## Problem
+# Core Problem

-In a normal same-room mixed reality application, multiple users can share the same physical environment.
-In that case, shared spatial anchors or colocation systems can help everyone agree on the same physical reference point.
+The provided Meta template primarily assumes:
+- users are in the same physical room
+- users share a common real-world environment

-Our project has a more difficult requirement:
+However, our project introduces a more difficult scenario:
 - one user may be inside the actual NYU Makerspace
-- another user may join from home
+- another user may join remotely from home
-- another user may join from a different room or building
+- another user may join from a different building entirely

-These users do not share the same real-world coordinate system.
+These users do not share the same physical coordinate system.

-Therefore, the challenge is not only networking.
-The challenge is also spatial alignment.
+Therefore, the challenge is not only multiplayer networking, but also:

-Each headset has its own local tracking space.
-To make everyone appear in the same virtual Makerspace, each user’s local position must be converted into a shared virtual coordinate system.

-## Design Approach
+> how to align multiple independent local XR tracking spaces into one consistent virtual Makerspace coordinate system.

+# Project Goal

+The project gradually evolved from:
+- learning the Meta template
+- into building a lightweight custom architecture

+focused specifically on:
+- remote mixed reality participation
+- shared virtual coordinate systems
+- multiplayer pose synchronization
+- calibration and alignment systems

+Instead of relying entirely on the original template, the project now rebuilds the essential systems from scratch in a cleaner and more understandable structure.

+# System Architecture

-The current design separates the system into two spaces:
+The current system separates the application into two major spaces:

-1. **Local XR Space**
+## 1. Local XR Space

-   - This is the coordinate system created by each user’s headset.
-   - It tracks the user’s head and hands relative to their own physical room.
+Each user has their own local XR tracking space generated by their headset.

+This includes:
+- headset position
+- controller/hand tracking
+- room-relative motion

+The local XR space exists independently for each user.

-2. **Shared Makerspace Space**
+## 2. Shared Virtual Makerspace Space

-   - This is the common virtual coordinate system for the NYU Makerspace model.
+A shared virtual `MakerspaceRoot` acts as the global coordinate system for the metaverse environment.

-   - All networked avatars should be displayed relative to this space.
+All player positions are ultimately converted into this shared virtual space before being synchronized across the network.

+# Overall Workflow

 The intended workflow is:

-1. The user’s headset and hands are tracked locally by `XR Origin`.
+1. The user’s headset and hands are tracked locally through `XR Origin`
-2. The local pose is converted into the shared Makerspace coordinate system.
+2. Local poses are converted into the shared Makerspace coordinate system
-3. The converted pose is sent through the network.
+3. The transformed poses are transmitted over the network
-4. Other users render that avatar in the shared virtual Makerspace.
+4. Other users render those avatars inside the same virtual environment

-This makes it possible for users in different physical rooms to still appear together in one virtual environment.
+This allows users in completely different physical spaces to appear together in one shared metaverse scene.

-## Current Implementation

-The current Unity scene contains the following main objects:
+# Current Unity Scene Structure

 ```text
 XR Origin (VR)